replicatedhq/docs/docs/packaging-an-application/components-and-containers.md

 ```

 ## Volumes
-We can also specify volumes that will be bind mounted from our host to our container.
+We can also specify volumes that will be mounted.

 Volumes are required for any persistent data created by your application.
 If you have data in a container that needs to be available to new versions of your app, or data that should be backed up then you will define a volume to store it.
+Volumes are also useful for services that require a fast filesystem such as database or cache applications.

-You need to specify only the `container_path` of the volume.
-Replicated will pick an appropriate host path when the volume is first created.
+You need to specify only the `host_path` and `container_path` of the volume.
 When new versions of your container are deployed, the volume will be mounted in the updated container.

-This is considered a "named" volume and will live and die with the container itself.
-You may also assign a name to the named volume by providing a host_path without a leading "/" (ex. `host_path: myvolume`).
+Named Volumes: You may create a "named" volume by providing a host_path without a leading "/" (ex. `host_path: dbdata`).
+On creation, named volumes will copy the information inside the container_path into the host_path location.
+After the initial sync the volume will act as a shared folder between your host and your docker container.
+Only folders can be named volumes.

-If you would like to have the volume mounted at a specific location on the host (ex. /data) then you will provide a host_path value with a leading "/" (ex. `host_path: /data`).
-An absolute host_path will allow the volume to live even if the container that utilizes the volume is removed.
+Bind-Mount Host Volumes: If you would like to have the volume mounted at a specific location on the host then you will provide a host_path value with a leading "/" (ex. `host_path: /dbdata`).
+Bind-mount volumes will initially copy the host_path contents into the container_path location.
+After the initial sync the volume will act as a shared folder between your host and your docker container.
+Folders or files can be bind-mount host volumes.

 Required properties:

+- `host_path` For named volumes, this is the volume name (ex. dbdata).
+For bind-mount host volumes, this is the absolute host location for the volume (ex. /dbdata).
 - `container_path` The absolute location inside the container the volume will bind to (ex. /var/lib/mysql).

 Optional properties:

-- `host_path` For named volumes, this is the volume name.
-For absolute volumes, this is the host location for the volume.
 - `permission` should be a octal permission string.
 - `owner` should be the uid of the user inside the container.
 - `options` {{< version version="2.3.0" >}} optional volume settings in an array of strings, a "ro" entry puts the volume into read-only mode.